CompSciJosh/HonChain-AI-README-Only/README.md

 # 🐝 HonChain AI
+### "You get more supplies with Honey than with risk."
 **HonChain AI** is an AI‑powered Chrome/Edge extension for `Honeywell` that monitors real‑time supply‑chain and financial news, analyzes risk with GPT, and delivers actionable alerts right in your browser.

 ---